12 Essentials for Medical Interpreter Assignments: What to Take With You

-Texting on your smart phone for long periods of time looks very unprofessional, as does reading magazines such as Allure or GQ you may find in waiting rooms.
-And don't even think about talking on the phone during wait time, unless of course you need to communicate with the language agencies you work for.
+While in the waiting room of medical facilities, texting or talking on your smart phone for long periods of time looks very unprofessional, as does reading magazines such as Allure or GQ you may find in the waiting room.

 I recommend sticking to neutral reading topics and avoiding controversial ones.
-You never know who will notice what you’re reading, and it could impact your image.
+You never know who will notice what you’re reading in the waiting room, and it could impact your image.

-Use this time to brush up on your interpreting skills by reading medical articles or journals in both languages!
+Use this time to brush up on your interpreting skills by reading medical articles or journals in both of your languages!

 5. Spiral Notebook